Parliamentary democracy 'catastrophe' for Russia: Medvedev

 Medvedev, who liberals hoped would prove a major political reformer when he took power in 2008, told a meeting of international experts that Russia's system of government was not in need of major change.

 "Nothing needs to be radically changed.
 Not because it is not allowed, but because there is no need," Medvedev told the meeting at a forum in the Volga city of Yaroslavl.

 Medvedev said Russia does not want a system like that of Kyrgyzstan, which is due to elect a strong parliament in October after agreeing constitutional changes that reduced the powers of the president.

 "We are told about parliamentary democracy and our Kyrgyz friends have gone along that path," he said.

 "But for Russia -- and I fear for Kyrgyzstan -- parliamentary democracy is a catastrophe," he added.

-Russian politics is dominated by the president and powerful Prime Minister Vladimir Putin, with the pliant parliament usually only providing a loyal rubber stamp for legislation proposed from above.
+Russian politics is dominated by the president and his powerful prime minister, Vladimir Putin, with the pliant parliament usually only providing a loyal rubber stamp for legislation proposed from above.

-The Russian president has been touted by his supporters as a liberal moderniser but his critics accuse him of doing nothing to dismantle the strong state control imposed on Russian politics over the last years.
+Although touted by his supporters as a liberal moderniser, critics accuse Medvedev of doing nothing to dismantle the strong state control imposed on Russian politics over the last years.

 © 2010 AFP